 With that first store opening, Apple started down a path to take control over its retail presence and the shopping experience customers were presented with every time they went shopping for a new Mac.
 At the time, Apple was relying on other retailers to push its products, and in many cases that experience was less than stellar to say the least.

 Apple’s approach to retail focused on the user experience, providing after sale services and support, and making its stores feel more like a destination or community center instead of just another store in a mall.
-That plan payed off in a big way as customers filled Apple’s retail locations and more stores began popping up around the U.S. and around the world.
+That plan paid off in a big way as customers filled Apple’s retail locations and more stores began popping up around the U.S. and around the world.

 “Literally half the store is devoted to solutions, because people don’t just want to buy personal computers any more,” Apple CEO Steve Jobs said in the video introducing the stores.
 “They want to know what they can do with them.”